 The aesthetic aspects of web design are considered in relation to graphic, artistic, typographic and business objectives, including corporate identity and branding.
 The architectural principle that form should follow function is relevant, not as a rule but because aesthetic considerations must be judged with regard to the technical and functional aspects of a website.

-Student competence in these three aspects of web design is demonstrated by their delivery of a fully-functioning website for their Web Thesis Project at the end of the programme.
+Student competence in these three aspects of web design is demonstrated by their delivery of a fully-functioning website for their Major Project at the end of the programme.
 See Core courses for more information.

 We believe our programme is unique in offering a balanced blend of the technical, functional and aesthetic aspects of web design and we are the only university in London offering such a focused programme at masters level.

 Flexible teaching mode

 The timetable is designed to make it easy for those in full-time employment to attend the programme and students have the option of a full-time (one day per week) or part-time (one half day per week) mode of study.
 Although contact time is relatively short, students should be aware that there will be a substantial amount of course work, project work and reading to be completed in their own time.
 See Preparing for study for more information.

 Typically, our students fall into three groups: those with web-related skills (often self-taught) who need a structured and balanced approach to further study; those who are involved with the web and need new skills to develop their present careers; those who have decided on a career change and see web design and content management as a new opportunity.
 See Our students for more information.

 If after reading through this website, you still have some questions about the MA Web Design & Content Planning programme, please get in touch using our contact form and we'll do our best to answer your questions.